spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/field-communications/field-flash-newsletter/edition-2020-07-07/index.html.md

 The Field team is piloting Focus Fridays through the Summer.
 Consider adopting Focus Fridays in your schedule to allow time for focused work and reduce potential burnout.
 [See the Handbook for Details -->](/handbook/sales/sales-meetings)

 ### Did You Know? 🔢
 Effective immediately, we will follow **a revised SPIFF payout for GitLab-delivered and partner-delivered services**.
-Highlights include larger deal size support, more opportunities for SPIFF, and added availability for TAMs for growth service opportunities over $25k.
+Highlights include larger deal size support, more opportunities for SPIFF, and added availability for CSMs for growth service opportunities over $25k.
 Plus, we have lowered the minimum engagement amounts for our Partner Services incentive to drive greater partner interest in delivering services around GitLab deployments.

 For the full details, please see the [updated compensation deck](https://docs.google.com/presentation/d/1lPZAmdHPPJwhJ4felwsgDXopIt7Usn3UnK5siOpQMlY/edit#slide=id.g88c7cba71f_10_1) and [updated Channel Partner Handbook page](/handbook/resellers/#definitions-and-qualifications).